sayerhs/cpl/docs/source/user/cli_apps/caelus.rst

                            filename to redirect command output
      -d CASE_DIR, --case-dir CASE_DIR
                            path to the case directory
+     -m M, --machinefile M  machine file for distributed runs (local_mpi only)

 .. option:: -p, --parallel

    Run the executable in parallel

+.. option:: -m, --machinefile

+   File containing nodes used for a distributed MPI run.
+This option is ignored if :confval:`job_scheduler <caelus.cpl.system.job_scheduler>` is not ``local_mpi``.
+This option has no effect if the parallel option is not used.

 .. option:: -l log_file, --log-file log_file